-The case concerns whether voters can cast provisional ballots at polling places to which they are not assigned.
+The case concerned whether voters could cast provisional ballots at polling places to which they were not assigned.
 Claims were mooted by the state’s agreeing to alter its procedures for counting provisional ballots.

 Topics: Help America Vote Act (HAVA); provisional ballots; intervention; case assignment.